-The (D) light will flash and then stay on once the EPB is fully applied.
+The (P) light will flash and then stay on once the EPB is fully applied.
 If the (P) light flashes continuously, then the EPB is only partially applied or there is a problem with the EPB.
 A DIC message will display.
 Release the EPB and try to apply it again.
 If the light does not come on, or keeps flashing, have the vehicle serviced.
 Do not drive the vehicle if the (P) light is flashing.
 See your dealer.
-See Electric Parking Brake Light $\Leftrightarrow$ 140.
+See Electric Parking Brake Light ⇔ 123.

-If the P light is on, press the EPB switch and hold it.
-Continue to hold the switch until the P light remains on.
-If the P light remains on, see your dealer.
+If the plight is on, press the EPB switch and hold it.
+Continue to hold the switch until the plight remains on.
+If the plight remains on, see your dealer.

-If the EPB is applied while the vehicle is moving, the vehicle will decelerate as long as the switch is pressed.
-If the switch is pressed until the vehicle comes to a stop, the EPB will remain applied.
+If the EPB is applied while the vehicle is moving, the vehicle will decelerate as long as the switch is pulled.
+If the switch is pulled until the vehicle comes to a stop, the EPB will remain applied.